About the course

 Trainees have a main placement school in a class in one key stage with substantial experience in other year groups timetabled.
 In the first half of the Spring Term, all trainees are placed in one of our partner schools on second placement for six weeks.
 This placement is in a different key stage to their main placement.

 You will be paid and taxed as an unqualified teacher.
-The salary awarded will differ between schools; you should check the salary with the school before you apply for a salaried route.
+The salary awarded will differ between schools; you should check the salary with the school before you apply for either salaried routes.

 Financial support isn’t available for this course because it comes with a salary.